-PhD in Creative Writing—Te Tohu Kairanga Tuhinga Auaha
+PhD in Creative Writing—Te Tohu Kairangi Tuhinga Auaha

 Our PhD programme is designed for those who wish to write creatively and think in focussed and original ways about the critical contexts of their writing.

 Our PhD programme

 Your thesis will consist of a book-length creative project or the text of full-length works for stage or screen, and a substantial piece of critical research.
 There are regular PhD group workshops, and the programme also requires an ability to work independently.
 You meet at least once a month with your supervisor, and the supervisor-student relationship is crucial to the progress of your work for the PhD.

 This is a full-length work for the page (poetry, fiction, creative non-fiction), or the text of full-length works for stage or screen.
 While the length of the creative component will necessarily vary, depending on the genre, it will usually form about 70 percent of the research for the degree.

 This is an academic/scholarly study which contextualises the creative component.
 It cannot simply be a reflection on the process of writing the creative component.
 The critical component will normally comprise about 30 percent of the research for the degree, or approximately 30,000 words.

 In some cases it might be possible to take a hybrid approach so that the thesis interweaves creative and critical research.

 PhD candidates must be registered for a minimum of 36 months full time, or equivalent, before they submit a thesis for examination.
 Under normal circumstances a PhD would be expected to take three years of full-time work.